 Ed’s goal was to create a product that mimicked the electrolyte levels in the body to mirror the natural processes and absorption of macro minerals potassium, sodium, and magnesium as well as their chemical partners — phosphate, chloride, bicarbonate, and sulfate.

 There are many drinks sold under the guise of containing electrolytes.
 However, most fall way short of the needed concentration and are overly sweet.
 On the other hand, some high-quality electrolytes are bitter and overly salty.

 The good news?
 We’ve created the perfect combination.
-E-Lyte Balanced Electrolyte Concentrate contains the perfect concentration of electrolytes and is also sugar-free (and no fake sugars either!).
-It has a salty flavor, but it’s very subtle and you may find your body beginning to crave it.
-Just add two capfuls to your water and you’re ready for anything the day can throw your way.
+E-Lyte Balanced Electrolyte Concentrate contains the perfect concentration of electrolytes and is also sugar-free (with no fake sugars either!).
+It has a salty flavor, but it’s very subtle and you’ll quickly find your body beginning to crave it.
+Just add 1-2 capfuls to your water and you’re ready for anything the day can throw your way.

 If you’re looking for a more natural way to hydrate that works with your body to create a perfect balance, check out E-Lyte.

 S. Djurhuus Hyperglycaemia enhances renal magnesium excretion in Type 1 diabetic patients Scan Jou of Clin & Laboratory Investigation.
 2000, Vol. 60, No. 5, Pages 403-410